egberts/egberts.github.io-src/content/articles/vim-debugging.md

 Debugging Vim Syntax File
 =========================

-Of all the things that I have tried to do in order to debug a brand-new syntax file for Vim editor, the following steps are my best and easiest to use and I hope they serve you well.
+Of some approaches that I have tried to do in order to debug a brand-new syntax file for Vim editor, the following steps are my best and easiest to use and I hope they serve you well.

 A simple edit command of `vim named.conf` will perform the following steps:

 * load the content of the `named.conf` file,
 * makes note of its filename AND filetype, then
 * reads in all `ftdetect/*`files for any of its matching filename/filetype
 * using `ftdetect/<filenametype_match>` that matched and flagged by filename/filetype
 * loads corresponding `syntax/<filenametype_match>.vim` of highlighters
 * reads syntaxes then displays highlighting

-All that with just that one `vim <your-test-file>` command.
+All that with that one `vim <your-test-file>` command.

 Preparing Your Home Settings
 ----------------------------